William Temple Franklin: Later life

 When Benjamin Franklin relinquished his post and sailed home to the United States in 1785, Temple accompanied him.
 Temple was elected to the American Philosophical Society in 1786.
 Franklin sent the younger man to see government officials in Philadelphia, to try to recover expenses owed for his time in Paris, but his request was not granted.
-With his hopes of a diplomatic career at an end, Benjamin Franklin advised Temple to try to develop as a major landowner, since many areas of the country were being settled in rapid postwar development.
-By this stage Temple was disillusioned.
-He said that the United States was driven by factions and, if a foreign power were to attempt to conquer the country, they would certainly be successful.
+With his hopes of a diplomatic career at an end, Benjamin Franklin advised Temple to try to develop as a major landowner since many areas of the country were being settled in the rapid postwar development.
+By that stage, Temple was disillusioned.
+He said that the United States was driven by factions and that if a foreign power were to attempt to conquer the country, it would certainly be successful.

 After the elder Franklin died in 1790, Temple lived for a while with his father William in England.
 In London, he acted as an agent of the American Robert Morris of Philadelphia, a signer of the Declaration of Independence, a financier of the American Revolution, and the wealthiest man in the United States.
 (See Holland Land Company, The Holland Purchase, and The Morris Reserve.)
 In 1792, Franklin sold 12000000 acre of the Phelps and Gorham Purchase east of the Genesee River in New York state to The Pulteney Association, made up of three British investors.
 There was widespread land speculation in New York after the Revolution, as most of the Iroquois nations, as allies of the British, had been forced to cede their lands to the United States by the postwar treaty.
-Millions of acres became available for sale to investors, speculators and settlers.
+Millions of acres became available for sale to investors, speculators, and settlers.

-The town and village of Franklinville, in Cattaraugus County (one of the counties formed from land in the Holland Purchase), is presumably named after William Temple Franklin.
+The town and village of Franklinville, in Cattaraugus County (one of the counties formed from land in the Holland Purchase), is named after William Temple Franklin.

-Marriage and family
+Children

 During his first period in France, Temple had an illegitimate son, Théodore, with his mistress, Blanchette Caillot, a married woman.
 The boy died before reaching age five.

-After his return to England and living with his father, Temple Franklin followed in his grandfather's and father's footsteps and had an illegitimate daughter, Ellen (May 15, 1798 London – 1875 Nice, France), with Ellen Johnson D'Evelin, the sister-in-law of his father's second wife, Mary (who had been a widow with children).
+After his return to England and living with his father, Temple Franklin had an illegitimate daughter, Ellen (May 15, 1798 London – 1875 Nice, France), with Ellen Johnson D’Evelin, the sister-in-law of his father’s second wife, Mary (who had been a widow with children).
 William Franklin took responsibility for his granddaughter Ellen.
 Temple moved to Paris, where he lived the remainder of his life and never saw his father again.
-Temple's daughter, Ellen, eventually was married to Capel Hanbury and had a daughter named Maria Hanbury, who was unmarried and had no children.
+Temple’s daughter, Ellen, eventually married Capel Hanbury and had a daughter named Maria Hanbury, who was unmarried and had no children.